 In 2013, Gold City's bus caught on fire while the group was on tour.
 18 months later in December 2014, another fire wiped out their bus, the barn they stored it in, their merchandise, stage clothes, and sound equipment.

 Tim retired for the second time in 2014, and Chris West joined the group to sing bass at that point.
 Thomas Nalley came on board to sing tenor in 2015, and Scott Brand became Gold City's lead singer in 2016.
-January 2020 saw the return of Bruce Taliaferro to the lead singer position.
+January 2020 saw the return of Bruce Taliaferro to the lead singer position, but this arrangement only lasted until 2022, after which Cole Watson assumed the lead part.

 The Band of Gold was reintroduced on select dates starting in 2021, with pianist Terry Wooten being joined by bus driver Russell Wise on bass guitar and Chris Williams on drums.